Winter in Ely

 The wolves' weekly feeding of roadkill at 7 p.m.
 Saturdays is an additional fee; register by calling 800-359-9653, Ext.
 21.

 The staff gives webinars about pack dynamics and on each wolf on its birthday.

 Ely Folk School: This school teaches lots of weekend classes in such northwoods skills and crafts as canoe-building, wood-carving and loom-weaving.

 Accommodations: Downtown, A Stay Inn Ely has five rooms, one handicapped-accessible.
 Two rooms sleep three, one sleeps four and one sleeps five.
 It also rents two lofts over the Jasper Co.
 Bakery, each sleeping six.
 A continental breakfast is included.

 Grand Ely Lodge is a resort/conference center a mile north of downtown, on a ridge above Shagawa Lake.

 West of town, Bear Head Lake State Park has a guesthouse and five heated camper cabins.
 For more, see Ensconced in Ely.

-Ten miles southwest of town on Bear Island Lake, Northern Lights Lodge has eight cabins and four suites and is open year-round.
+Ten miles southwest of town on Bear Island Lake, the YMCA's Camp Northern Lights rents cabins to individuals and groups in winter.

 Dining: On Sheridan Street, Insula Restaurant offers fresh takes on burgers and sandwiches and also offers such entrees as free-range fried chicken and braised lamb shank.